bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 ### A word of Python

-There is some sense in which to say that variables are immutable in Python.
+There is a sense in which it can be said that ariables are immutable in Python.
 For example:

 ```Python
 >>> n = 1